 You’re loving your job, social life, and volunteer coaching for your kid’s soccer team, but it’s all starting to feel a little much with a few things falling between the cracks.
-Maybe you’re also having trouble sleeping or focusing.
+You’re starting to experience physical and emotional exhaustion and some health conditions.
+Maybe you’re also exhibiting depressive symptoms like having trouble sleeping or focusing.
 These are all potential signs of burnout.

 Physical Signs